Kullback-Leibler aggregation and misspecified generalized linear models: Kullback--Leibler aggregation

+When $\cX\subset\R^d$, generalized linear models (GLMs) assume that the distribution of the observation $Y_i$ belongs to a given exponential family with expectation $\E[Y_i]=f(x_i), i=1, \ldots, n$, and that $l\circ f(x)=\beta^\top x$ where $l\dvtx\breve{\cY}\to\R$ is a \textit{link function} and $\beta\in\R^d$ is the unknown parameter of interest.
+A canonical choice for the link function is $l=[b']^{-1}$ and in the rest of the paper, we study only this choice.
+In particular, this canonical choice implies that $\theta_i=\beta^\top x_i$.
+While GLMs allow more choices for the distribution of the response variable, the modeling assumption $\theta_i=\beta^\top x_i$ is quite strong and may be violated in practice.
+Aggregation offers a nice setup to study the performance of estimators of $f$ even when this model is misspecified.

-Aggregation for the regression problem was introduced by~\citet{Nem00} and further developed by~\citet{Tsy03} where the author considers a regression problem with random design that has known distribution.
-We now recall the main ideas of aggregation applied to the regression problem, with emphasis on its difference with the linear regression model and what the new challenges for this problem are.
+Aggregation for the regression problem was introduced by \citet{Nem00} and further developed by \citet{Tsy03} where the author considers a regression problem with random design that has known distribution.
+We now recall the main ideas of aggregation applied to the regression problem, with emphasis on its difference with the linear regression model.
+In the framework of the previous section, consider a finite dictionary $\cH=\{h_1, \ldots, h_M \}$ such that $\|h_j\|$ is finite and for any $\lambda\in\R^M$, let $\hh_\lambda$ denote the linear combination of $h_j$'s defined by